gusmacaulay/mentat/urbot/README.md

 ### Installation

 Create a new desk, copy in the files from this repository, and install in the usual way.
-There is no front-end, so it won't appear in Landscape (`>|install our %laurel` is unnecessary and won't work).
+There is no front-end, so the landscape tile leads nowhere.

 ### Dependencies